ppebb/events-logger/README.md

 # Factorio Event Logger

 This mod is a fork of [royvandongen Factorio-Event-Logger-Mod](https://github.com/royvandongen/Factorio-Event-Logger-Mod) which does not appear to be getting updated.

 It provides an event logging system for Factorio that generates formatted event logs based on events documented in the
-[Events API](https://lua-api.factorio.com/latest/events.html), enabling server administrators and players to track game events.
+[Events API](https://lua-api.factorio.com/latest/events.html), enabling server administrators to track game events, and build tooling around it

 ## Features